Postgraduate MA

 Approaches To Dance Pedagogy

-In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
-This course explores the methods and practices of teaching dance, but specific to Community Dance setting, including areas such as:
+In this module, you will be introduced to the modern perspectives on dance teaching and learning.
+You'll expand your knowledge of creative and physical techniques implicit in dance workshop development and delivery.

 Teaching Strategy and Design In Dance